SyneRyder - who am i?

 I became known as SyneRyder in early 1997.
 I launched my first home page under that name in April of 1997 at Geocities.
 The old Geocities pages aren't online anymore, they just redirect to these pages now.

 The Ryder part of my name came from a video game called Death Rally.
-It was the first game by Remedy Entertainment, who went on to make the massively popular Max Payne games.
-The soundtrack to Death Rally was by Purple Motion, one of my favourite demoscene musicians.
 My favourite driver in the game was called Dark Ryder.
-I loved the mysteriously moody atmosphere the name suggests, it was just like the online persona I wished to create.
+I loved the mysteriously moody atmosphere the name suggests, it was just like the online persona I wanted to create.

 The Syne part of my name is derived from "sine", a mathematical function which is the basis for any sound.
-Any sound at all can be constructed from a series of sine waves.
-I replaced the i with a y so it was in keeping with the Ryder part of the name, and personally I thought it looked better.
+Any sound at all can be constructed from a series of sine waves, so it seemed appropriate for an online chat channel about electronic music.
+I replaced the i with y so it was in keeping with the Ryder part of the name, and personally I thought it looked better.

 I prefer the R in SyneRyder to be capitalised, or for the whole nickname to be written in lowercase.
 It was originally meant to be a first name and surname for my online persona - think "WinonaRyder" and you'll see what I mean.